content-left-bg.png

 • practise easy ways of asking for help, e.g. 'can you help me with my shoes please?', 'I don't know where to play', 'I don't know where to put my hat'.

 Getting to know the kindy community also plays a big part in helping your child feel safe, confident and welcome in their new environment.
-You can:
+You can do all of the below:

 • attend transition to kindy sessions, open days and advertised social events